syphon-lang/syphon/docs/built-ins.md

 - len

-Gives you the length of an array or a string, if any thing other than that is provided it will return none
+Gives you the length of an array or a string or a hash map, if any thing other than that is provided it will return none

 ```
 arr = [1, 2, 3]

 str = "aaa"

+map = {1, 2, 3}

 len(str) # 3
 len(arr) # 3
+len(map) # 3
 len(89) # none
 ```